-Since the SAP Acquisition we have been included in SAP America's consolidated group for U.S. federal income tax purposes, which we refer to as a U.S. Consolidated Group, as well as in certain other consolidated, combined or unitary groups that include SAP SE or SAP America and/or certain of their subsidiaries, any such group being referred to as a SAP Tax Group.
-In October 2021, SAP America's ownership dropped below 80% and we deconsolidated from the SAP Tax Group for federal tax purposes.
-We expect to remain a member of the SAP Tax Group for certain state filings.
+Since the SAP Acquisition we have been, and expect to continue to be, included in SAP America's consolidated group for U.S. federal income tax purposes, which we refer to as a U.S. Consolidated Group, as well as in certain other consolidated, combined or unitary groups that include SAP SE or SAP America and/or certain of their subsidiaries, any such group being referred to as a SAP Tax Group.
 Pursuant to the tax sharing agreement with SAP, SAP will file with the relevant tax authority with respect to a SAP Tax Group, and, for taxable periods beginning after December 31, 2020, we will make tax sharing payments to SAP.
 The amount of our tax sharing payments with respect to SAP America's U.S. Consolidated Group will be determined, subject to certain adjustments (including with respect to the use of tax attribute carryforwards), as if we and each of our subsidiaries included in SAP America's U.S. Consolidated Group filed our own U.S. federal consolidated income tax return for the relevant taxable period.
 The amount of a tax sharing payment with respect to SAP Tax Groups relating to U.S. state or local income taxes will be calculated using certain simplifying conventions.

-We were included in SAP America's U.S. Consolidated Group for as long as SAP America owned at least 80% of the total voting power and value of our outstanding stock.
+We are included in SAP America's U.S. Consolidated Group so long as SAP America owns at least 80% of the total voting power and value of our outstanding stock.
 Each member of a U.S. Consolidated Group during any part of a consolidated return year is jointly and severally liable for tax on the consolidated return of such year and for any subsequently determined deficiency thereon.
 Similarly, in some jurisdictions, each member of a consolidated, combined or unitary group for state, local or non-U.S. income tax purposes is jointly and severally liable for the state, local or non-U.S. income tax liability of each other member of the consolidated, combined or unitary group.
 Accordingly, for any period in which we are included in a SAP Tax Group, we could be liable in the event that any income tax liability was incurred, but not discharged, by any other member of any such group.
-As noted above, we are deconsolidated from SAP America's U.S. Consolidated Group as of October 2021.